Khor Virap Monastery: Ararat Views & How to Visit

-Khor Virap is the shot you have already seen: a squat, fortress-walled monastery on a low hill, and behind it, filling half the sky, the snow-capped cone of Mount Ararat.
-It sits about 40 km south of Yerevan, roughly an hour’s drive, on the flat vine-covered plain that runs to the Turkish border - and it is at once Armenia’s most photographed view and one of its most sacred places, the spot where, tradition says, the country’s turn to Christianity began.
-This guide covers what you are actually looking at, how to get down into the pit that made the place famous, when Ararat will and won’t show itself, and how to fold Khor Virap into a proper day out to the south.
+Khor Virap is the shot you’ve already seen: a squat, fortress-walled monastery on a low hill, and behind it, filling half the sky, the snow-capped cone of Mount Ararat.
+It sits about 40 km south of Yerevan, roughly an hour’s drive, on the flat vine-covered plain that runs to the Turkish border - and it’s at once Armenia’s most photographed view and one of its most sacred places, the spot where, tradition says, the country’s turn to Christianity began.
+Get the timing right and you leave with the single image that sells the whole country; get it wrong and the mountain hides behind cloud all morning - so most of what matters here is knowing how to stack the odds, and what else there’s to see when the peak stays shy.

 Why Khor Virap matters